Credit Card Icon

 To ensure a successful glaucoma test, we recognize that preparation can feel overwhelming.
 Here are some essential steps to help you feel more at ease:

-1. Gather Medical History: Compile a comprehensive list of medications you are currently taking, along with your medical history, particularly any previous eye conditions.
+1. Gather Medical History: Compile a list of medications you are currently taking, along with your medical history, particularly any previous eye conditions.
 This information is crucial for your ophthalmologist to make informed decisions regarding your care.

 3. Bring Eyewear: If you wear glasses or contact lenses, make sure to bring them for the examination.
 Accurate vision correction is vital for effective testing.

 4. Plan for Pupil Dilation: If your examination involves pupil dilation, arrange for someone to drive you home afterward.
 Dilation can temporarily affect your vision, making it unsafe to drive.
+Consume water prior to your appointment to remain hydrated, but steer clear of excessive fluid consumption immediately before the procedure to avoid heightened eye pressure, which can influence outcomes.

 Each box represents an important step in preparing for your glaucoma test.
 Follow the arrows to see what you should do next to ensure a smooth experience.